The Collateral Damage of Fostering or Adopting

 Don’t Force it if it Doesn’t Fit

 Sometimes children don’t “fit” well with your family.
 Many loving foster and adoptive families and the children in their care face this brutal reality.
 When a placement doesn’t work out, that doesn’t mean anything is wrong with the child or your family.
 Sometimes it simply isn’t the best fit.
-Countless times, families have forced a situation they knew was not a good fit, and the collateral damage to their families and the child they were trying to help was severe.
+Countless times, families have been forced into a situation they knew was not a good fit, and the collateral damage to their families and the child they were trying to help was severe.

 Sometimes, children with extensive and severe trauma do best in households with no other children or much older children.
 This provides an environment with no direct competition for their needs, often resulting from severe neglect.
 When a child has had to live in survival mode, anyone who threatens their basic needs can become an enemy.
 Children with this level of trauma need extensive therapeutic services and every adult in the family to be trauma trained.
 It is a significant commitment by the foster/adoptive parents, one that can be amazing with the right family dynamics.
 This commitment is so intense it will require unity among the parents and all age-appropriate individuals in the household.